wleavell/vscode-docs/docs/nodejs/nodejs-debugging.md

 ---
 # Node.js Debugging in VS Code

-The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and many other language that gets transpiled to JavaScript.
+The Visual Studio Code editor has built-in debugging support for the [Node.js](https://nodejs.org/) runtime and can debug JavaScript, TypeScript, and many other languages that get transpiled to JavaScript.

 This document explains the details of Node.js debugging.
 The general debugging feature are described in [Debugging](/docs/editor/debugging.md).